ystia/yorc-a4c-plugin/README.md

 * Run : alien4cloud.sh or alien4cloud.bat
 * Visit [a4c UI: login admin/admin](http://localhost:8088)

-### Plugin Janus
+### A4C Plugin Yorc
-In the folder of our plugin : alien4cloud-janus-plugin in the folder target we can find the zipped folder alien4cloud-janus-plugin-<version>
+In the folder of our plugin : alien4cloud-yorc-plugin in the folder target we can find the zipped folder alien4cloud-yorc-plugin-<version>
 Then go to administration tab -> plugins and here drag and drop your compressed folder.